Information available in English only.

 Dr. Schmaltz Marcia

-Born in Brazil, Dr. Schmaltz has been awarded her Ph.D in Linguistics in University of Macao (2015); she has been a senior researcher in Translation Studies (BLCU 2005) and teaching Chinese as a Foreign Language (BNU 2001).
+Born in Brazil, Dr. Schmaltz has been awarded her Ph.D in Linguistics from University of Macao (2015); she has been a senior researcher in Translation Studies (BLCU 2005) and teaching Chinese as a Foreign Language (BNU 2001).
 Marcia is currently a Postdoctoral Fellow at the Laboratory for Experimentation in Translation (LETRA) in the Federal University of Minas Gerais, Brazil, and in the Centre for Asia Oriental Studies (2015 – present).

 Research Interests: Brazil-China literature translation history, Chinese as FL (First Language), Chinese Studies.